 2. Problem description

 Removing or modifying personal information from videos to comply with data protection laws is a common practice.
 However, such protection may have impact to the handling and / or use of the video.
-For example, if specific information is removed or altered for a coded video and the video is used for a machine analysis task, the result that be different from what it is supposed to be and to avoid that some adjustment may be applied.
-Therefore, providing information in the bitstream about any changes (e.g., removal or alteration of personal information) in the coded video may be valuable.
+For example, If personal information is removed or altered in a video, and the video is used for machine analysis, the results of the analysis may differ from those obtained using the original video.
+Therefore, providing information about the removal or alteration of personal information can be valuable.

-It is asserted that, currently, there is no mechanism to convey privacy protection information (PPI) defined for coded video.
-The absent of this feature may cause the following issues when privacy data protection is applied:
+There is no mechanism to convey privacy protection information (PPI) defined for coded video.
+The absent of this feature may cause the following issues when privacy protection is applied:

 The reliability of perception.
 When personal information is removed or altered from a video, it can affect the perception of both human and machine.
 For example, if face or license plate numbers are altered, both machines and humans will perceive different information from the original video.
 In other words, it may be recognized as another person or another vehicle.